 Inventories.
-Inventories are stated at lower of cost or market using the weighted average cost method, and are evaluated at least annually for impairment.
-Inventories at June 30, 2010 primarily consist of AMID Staplers and reinforcing mesh used for hernia surgery.
+Inventories are stated at lower of cost or market using the weighted average cost method and are evaluated at least annually for impairment.
+Inventories at September 30, 2010 primarily consist of reinforcing mesh used for hernia surgery and physicians' samples of the AMID Stapler[®].
 Provisions for potentially obsolete or slow-moving inventory are made based on management's analysis of inventory levels, obsolescence and future sales forecasts.
+The \$123,000 inventory balance at September 30, 2010 is net of approximately \$23,000 of adjustments related to the Company's effort to implement a more reliable manufacturing process (see Note 8).

 Property and equipment.
-Property and equipment are carried at cost less accumulated depreciation.
+Property and equipment are carried at cost less accumulated depreciation (see Note 3).
 Major additions and improvements are capitalized, while maintenance and repairs that do not extend the lives of assets are expensed.
 Gain or loss, if any, on the disposition of fixed assets is recognized currently in operations.
 Depreciation is calculated primarily on a straight-line basis over estimated useful lives of the assets.

 Revenue Recognition.
-Revenue from product sales is recognized when persuasive evidence of an arrangement exists, the goods are shipped and title has transferred, the price is fixed or determinable, and the collection of the sales proceeds is reasonably assured
+Revenue from product sales is recognized when persuasive evidence of an arrangement exists, the goods are shipped and title has transferred, the price is fixed or determinable, and the collection of the sales proceeds is reasonably assured.

 Advertising Costs.
 The Company expenses all costs of advertising as incurred.
-Advertising and promotional costs are included in selling, general and administrative costs and expenses for all periods presented, and totaled \$8,000 and \$12,000, respectively, for the three and six months ended June 30, 2010.
-Advertising and promotional costs and expenses totaled \$1,000 for each of the three and six months ended June 30, 2009.
+Advertising and promotional costs are included in selling, general and administrative ("SG&A") costs and expenses for all periods presented, and totaled \$44,000 and \$56,000, respectively, for the three and nine months ended September 30, 2010.
+Advertising and promotional costs and expenses totaled \$3,000 and \$4,000, respectively, for the three and nine months ended September 30, 2009.